abdelino17/lambda-rust/README.md

 ## 🤸 usage

-The main motivation for this project is to build lambda functions in rust with the Serverless Framework while ensuring using the most recent Amazon Linux 2.
+The main motivation for this project is to build lambda functions in rust with the Serverless Framework with the most recent version of rust.

 @Abdel FARE 2022